 No, you do not need to look elsewhere for answers because this page contains every important detail about the Michigan business entity search process to help you stay compliant.

-1. Search Basics & Naming Questions
+1. Search Basics and Naming Questions

 Yeah, the great thing about the Michigan LARA portal is that it won't cost you a dime to use.
 Anyone with an internet connection can hop on and look up any company's public records, whether it's an LLC or a big Corporation.
 It’s a completely open book, which is awesome for checking out who you’re actually doing business with.
 Just keep in mind that while looking at the screen is free, if you need an official paper with a state seal on it, they’re going to charge you a small fee.